LearnOnDemandSystems/docs/lod/pbt/object-match.md

 > if ($storageAccount -ne $null -and $virtualMachine -ne $null) {
 > ```

-## Scoring and Output {scoring}
+## Scoring and Output {om-azps-scoring}

+After establishing what all of the user's settings should be, we must turn them into scored data.
 This section is where all the actual scoring occurs.
-A best practice is to keep this as consistent across your items of the same format as possible so that most of the script can be simply copy/pasted from item to item, with the only modifications needed being the few lines outlined earlier.
-Maintaining the same format from item to item also aids in readibility across items.

-Arguably more important that what your script looks like or how easy it is to read, is what your output looks like.
-Having verbose output that can be referenced later and easily used to identify why someone got an item correct or incorrect is important both as a data point for your scoring items as well as in the event a user disputes an item.
-All of the output from a script of this format begins with a simple statement that includes the Item Id and whether the user was correct or incorrect.

 This script performs different tasks based on if our previous validation was successful or not.

 ### Validation Successful